egkam/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a symbolic link to /bin/ls, named __ls__ in current directory Copy newer HTML files from current directory to the parent directory Move files beginning with an uppercase letter to the directory /tmp/u Ddelete files in the current working directory that end with the character ~
+Create a symbolic link to /bin/ls, named __ls__ in current directory Copy newer HTML files from current directory to the parent directory Move files beginning with an uppercase letter to the directory /tmp/u Delete files in the current working directory that end with the character ~ Create directories welcome/, welcome/to/ and welcome/to/school in the current directory